Brand/Model: Voyage-Air Songwriter VAD-04

 Chrome plated die-cast tuners, 1 11/16″ nut width, black pickguard, and D’Addario 12-54 phosphor bronze light gauge strings finish off the hardware.

 It sounds and looks like a traditional classic of a guitar, but there are some unique and modern designs that might floor you.
 This is a foldable guitar.
 What?
 How?
 Why?
 Yes, we can hear your astonishment and concerns.

-The neck has a patented hinge design with self-lubricating components that allows it to be unscrewed from the body for the neck to lie down against the soundboard.
+The neck on the Voyage Air Guitar has a patented hinge design with self-lubricating components that allows it to be unscrewed from the body for the neck to lie down against the soundboard.